 3. to take a deeper look at the interrelated dynamics of such a digitally-extended dialogue and to enable the emergence of new phenomena, our aim is to transfer material generated by low-tech online exchanges into an immersive environment that will be suitable for the given technologies and as means of transformation. our approach is grounded in and oriented towards an understanding of interrelations between humans and non-human organisms, materials, structures and spaces. relations occur not only between people or institutions alone. hence, within the translocal performative academy we will examine exchange processes between organisms and their environments. the insights we gain will be applied to the building of new artistic ecologies as connected life cells of society, embedded in artistic, cultural, resistant and interrelated structures.

-this INTRA-research project is a collaboration between theatercombinat (artistic director: claudia bosse), researchers at the university of applied arts vienna (wolfgang fiel, johannes hucek, digital arts), and lucie strecker (angewandte performance lab and intra-research moderation), as well of the film university babelsberg, konrad wolf, and sylvius lack (research fellow for game design). based on a concept developed by claudia bosse for a translocal performative academy, the foundations for its media grammar are to be created in a pilot phase at the angewandte in dialogue with an international group of space-related performance artists from europe and southeast asia. starting in 2022, the resulting grammar is planned to be applied in a four-year academy initiated by theatercombinat. from january 9–14th 2022 a first meeting is planned as the kickoff of the TPA in vienna. the financing of the TPA is still pending.
+this INTRA-research project is a collaboration between theatercombinat (artistic director: claudia bosse), researchers at the university of applied arts vienna wolfgang fiel (digital arts) and lucie strecker (angewandte performance lab and intra-research moderation), as well of the film university babelsberg, konrad wolf, and sylvius lack (research fellow for game design), patrick gunawan hartono and the jakarta art council. based on a concept developed by claudia bosse for a translocal performative academy, the foundations for its media grammar are to be created in a pilot phase at the angewandte in dialogue with an international group of space-related performance artists from europe and southeast asia. starting in 2022, the resulting grammar is planned to be applied in a four-year academy initiated by theatercombinat. from january 9–14th 2022 a first meeting is planned as the kickoff of the TPA in vienna. the financing of the TPA is still pending.